-OpenVMS usage: unspecified type: unspecified access: write only
+OpenVMS usage: unspecified type: unspecified access: write only mechanism: by reference, array reference

 Receives the pasteboard attributes.
 The pasteboard-info-table argument is the address of a data structure into which are written the pasteboard attributes.

 The values in the pasteboard-info-table can be accessed through the following symbolic names: